+VERTO is a charity registered with the Australian Charities and Not-for-profits Commission (ACNC) under a Public Benevolent Institution (PBI) subtype.
 We began our life as a regional evening college in 1983.
-Since then our growth has taken some of our services beyond the Central West region to stretch as far as Tweed Heads, Broken Hill and Albury.
+Since then, our growth has taken our services beyond the Central West region to stretch as far as Tweed Heads, Broken Hill and Albury.
 Our evolution has seen us grow to be one of the largest employment and training services providers in the country, offering a diverse range of services that provide a single point of contact for our clients.
 Our rural heritage and community support programs have shaped our unique approach.

 We also now do so much more than courses and training.